Connect With Us

 Competitive Interest Rates

 Because Fannie Mae and Freddie Mac can purchase these loans, lenders face less risk.
-This security often translates to lower mortgage interest rates for qualified borrowers compared to non-conforming alternatives.
+This security often yields lower mortgage interest rates for qualified borrowers compared to non-conforming alternatives.
 The rate advantage can save borrowers thousands of dollars over the life of their loan.

 Flexible Down Payment Options

 Many conforming loan programs accept down payments as low as 3%.
-Special programs like the Conventional 97 home loan and 97 LTV conventional loan make homeownership more accessible with minimal down payment requirements.
+Special programs like the Conventional 97 home loan and 97 LTV conventional loan make homeownership easier with minimal down payment requirements.

-These low down payment options help first-time buyers enter the market sooner without needing to save massive amounts for a traditional 20% down payment.
+These low-down-payment options help first-time buyers enter the market sooner without needing to save a massive amount for a traditional 20% down payment.

 Standardized Qualification Process

-Conforming loans follow established guidelines for income requirements, credit score requirements, and debt-to-income ratios.
+Conforming loans follow standard guidelines for income requirements, credit score requirements, and debt-to-income ratios.
 This consistency helps lenders process applications more efficiently and provides borrowers with clear benchmarks for qualification.

 Specialized Conforming Loan Programs

 Several mortgage products operate within conforming loan limits while addressing specific borrower needs.
-These programs expand access to homeownership for buyers who might struggle with traditional financing requirements.
+These programs expand access to homeownership for buyers who might have difficulty with traditional financing requirements.

 Low Down Payment Options